Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc4x.md

 # Use PLC4x to connect to a Siemens S7 PLC

 :::warning Deprecated
 PLC4X support is deprecated and will be removed in v0.81.0.
-Please plan to migrate to alternative protocols.
 :::

 ***Shifu*** is also compatible with `Siemens S7 series` PLCs in the form of PLC4X.
 This article will show you how to use `deviceshifu-plc4x-http` to integrate and interact with a `Siemens S7-1200 1214C PLC`.